magejosh/u-stags/adventureMapping.md

-# Adventure Mapping for U-Stags
+# Adventure Mapping for STM-IF

 ## Overview

 This guide explains how to create YAML files for interactive storytelling with U-Stags, using `adventureMap-Example.yaml` as a reference.

-## YAML Structure for GameGPT
+## YAML Structure for STM-IF

 - **Title**: The game's title.
 - **Start**: The starting point of the story.